OceanDataTools/sealog-server/INSTALL.md

 **This will start the server in development mode.**  This means that the server is in uber-verbose mode and that a new clean database is created each time the server starts (i.e. any custom data from a previous run is blown away).

+Running in development mode will create an admin account (testadmin:password) and regular user account (testuser:password).

 ### Start the server in testing mode

 From a terminal run: